fluent/fluentd-docs-gitbook/install/install-by-msi.md

 PS> Start-Service fluentdwinsvc
 ```

-Note that using `fluentdwinsvc` is needed to start Fluentd service in command-line.
+Note that using `fluentdwinsvc` is needed to start Fluentd service from the
-Because `fluentdwinsvc` is service name and it should be passed in `net.exe` or `Start-Service` Cmdlet.
+command-line. `fluentdwinsvc` is the service name and it should be passed to
+`net.exe` or `Start-Service` Cmdlet.

-The log file will be located at `C:/opt/td-agent/td-agent.log` as we
+The log file will be located at `C:/opt/td-agent/td-agent.log` as we specified
-specified in Step 3.
+in Step 3.

 ### Step 4: Install Plugins